hollandgriffis/TN-EV-Charging/README.md

 # Tools Used

-Python/Pandas - for exploration and agregation of the Data PostgreSQL/SQL - to serve as a repository for the data used and to do initial exploration of the Data.
+Python/Pandas - for exploration and agregation of the Data.
+PostgreSQL/SQL - to serve as a repository for the data used and to do initial exploration of the Data.
 SQLAlchemy python package was used to interface between Python and PostgreSQL.
-Geopandas and Folium - used for mapping
+Geopandas and Folium - used for mapping.

 This is still a work in progress.